 Nancy J. VictoryPARTNER

 Ms. Victory has extensive experience in communications policy.
 She advises a broad cross-section of the industry on the business implications of regulatory policy and represents these entities before the Federal Communications Commission (FCC), Congress, and the administration.
 Rated by Chambers USA as one of Washington, DC’s “Leading Lawyers” in her field, Ms. Victory is praised for being “highly respected for her knowledge of the telecommunications industry” (2013) and an “expert on international matters” (2010).
 She was also commended in the 2010 edition of The Legal 500 US as a “rising star.”
+Ms. Victory was named by Law360 as one of three Technology MVPs (2013) for her work as “top regulatory counsel on some of the biggest telecommunications deals.”

 - Particular expertise in wireless and satellite issues, including spectrum allocation, licensing, compliance, and policy matters.